annihalated/annihalated.github.io/_includes/intro.md

 My critical skills are law, writing, research, project management, and software.
 In a different life, I wrote a lot of software every day.
 In this one, I write a little software every week to help with my research.

 These days, I'm working at [Vidhi](https://vidhilegalpolicy.in) on health policy and pharmaceutical regulation.
 Opinions expressed on this site are my own.

+You can also subscribe to my Substack, where I write a weekly newsletter!
+<iframe src="https://nihalsahu.substack.com/embed" width="480" height="320" style="border:1px solid #EEE; background:white;" frameborder="0" scrolling="no"></iframe>